agstack/OpenAgri-ReportingService/README.md

 ## Response
-Response is generated PDF file.
+Response is uuid of generated PDF file.

 <h3> Example usage </h3>

 Compost and Irrigation Report APIs can be used with and without Gatekeeper support.
 If Gatekeeper is used, data file param can be ignored.
-When service is run wihtout Gatekeeper data must be provided in .json file format.
+When service is run without Gatekeeper data must be provided in .json file format.

 ```shell